Anshul-AM/Indian-Cricket-Legends-Recognition-System/README.md

 4. **Model Training:** Various machine learning models such as Support Vector Machines (SVM), Random Forest, and Logistic Regression are trained on the extracted features.
 5. **Model Evaluation:** The trained models are evaluated using performance metrics such as accuracy, precision, recall, and F1-score.
 6. **Model Deployment:** The best performing model is selected and deployed for real-world usage.

+In this project, we restrict classification to only 9 players.

+1. Gautam Gambhir
+2. Hardik Pandya
+3. Kapil Dev
+4. MS Dhoni
+5. Rahul Dravid
+6. Sachin Tendulkar
+7. Sourav Ganguly
+8. sunil_gavaskar
+9. Virat Kohli

+## Here is the folder structure

+1. UI : This contains ui website code
+2. server: Python flask server
+3. model: Contains python notebook for model building
+4. dataset: Dataset used for our model training

+## Technologies used in this project

+* Python
+* Numpy and OpenCV for data cleaning
+* Matplotlib & Seaborn for data visualization
+* Sklearn for model building
+* Jupyter notebook, visual studio code and pycharm as IDE
+* Python flask for http server
+* HTML/CSS/Javascript for UI